api7/adc/libs/converter-openapi/README.md

     <tr>
       <td rowspan="3">x-adc-plugins</td>
       <td>Root Level</td>
-      <td>Add plugis field to the specified level.
+      <td>Add plugins field to the specified level.
 It is an object that contains one or more plugins.</td>
     </tr>
     <tr>
       <td>Path Level</td>